Monday, December 28, 2020

 In those days, it was rather common for parents to stop the older children from continuing schooling and to start working to supplement the family income.
 Families were comparatively large and 5-kid families were not uncommon in those days.

 I too had a similar experience liked this schoolmate of mine.
 Even before I took the Form 5 government examination in 1969, I was told by my parents not to continue to Form 6 but to look for a job.
 Much against my liking, I too consented, But privately without my parents' knowledge, I applied to do Form 6 in Sabah College.
 I also applied for jobs and I managed to secure a job as a laboratory technician at the Queen Elizabeth Hospital.
-I was successful in my Form 6 application and Sabah College offered me a place in the Lower Six Science Class.
+I was also successful in my Form 6 application and Sabah College offered me a place in the Lower Six Science Class.
 I told my parents about this offer and at the same time also reported for work at QE Hospital.

 Somehow, my parents could sense my deep disappointment for not being able to continue my study.
 Just two days after reporting for work at QE Hospital, they told me to stop work and instead to report to Sabah College.
 That decision turned out to be one of the major turning points in my life.